Miya784/Network/README.md

 This repository contains resources for testing and documenting various network configurations and protocols.
 It includes configuration files, network diagrams, and scripts for lab exercises and experiments.

 ## Project Structure
--RIP Neiwork
+- RIP Neiwork
--Single Area OSPF Network
+- Single Area OSPF Network